tomcucinotta/vhpc-website/content/en/_index.md

-The VHPC program committee solicits original, high-quality submissions related to virtualization across the entire software stack with a special focus on the intersection of HPC, containers-virtualization and the cloud.
+The VHPC program committee solicits original, high-quality submissions related to virtualization across the entire software stack with a special focus on the intersection of HPC, containers-virtualization and cloud computing.

 Major Topics:
 - HPC on Containers and VMs
 - Containerized applications with OS-level virtualization
 - Lightweight applications with Unikernels
-- HP-as-a-Service
+- HPC-as-a-Service

-each major topic encompassing design/architecture, management, performance management, modeling and configuration/tooling:
+Each major topic encompasses aspects related to design/architecture, management, performance management, modeling and configuration/tooling:

 Design / Architecture: